 Chinese parade dragons are off-the-chart for silliness.
 They are the Sesame Street version of all dragons and have colors that explode.
 Aside from the head's general blocky look, the body has zigzag patterns that would impress ‘Long Horse.'
 This is always the easiest type of dragon to draw, but it will be the most colorful.
-Colors are nearly neon and day-glow with lots of sparkles and glitter.
+The colors are nearly neon and day-glow with lots of sparkles and glitter.

 If you love imaginative detail, the scale patterns on this type of dragon tend to look more like Japanese goldfish.
-Don't forget that every Chinese dragon looks like their eyes are literally popping out.
+Don't forget that every Chinese dragon looks like its eyes are literally popping out.
 If you decide to start any dragon drawing, this version will be a thrilling romp of color combinations.
 Have fun!

 My Favourite Drawing Resources